AndreyBychkov/QBee/README.md

 1. Clone repository: `https://github.com/AndreyBychkov/QBee.git`
    * Or, if you want our bleeding edge version, clone `https://github.com/AndreyBychkov/QBee/tree/dev`
-2. Install requirements: `pip install -r requirements.txt`
+2. Change directory: `cd QBee`
-3. Install the package: `pip install .`
+3. Install package: `pip install .`

+If you use `poetry` you can alternately install if with `poetry install`

 # What is quadratization?